Machine Learning from Human Preferences

 Introduction

-The book is intended for researchers, practitioners, and students who are interested in intergrating machine learning with human-centered application.
+The book is intended for researchers, practitioners, and students who are interested in integrating machine learning with human-centered application.
 We assume some basic knowledge of probability and statistics, but provides sufficient background and references for the readers to follow the main ideas.
 The book also provides illustrative program examples and datasets.
 The field of machine learning from human preference is a vibrant area of research and practice with many open challenges and opportunities, and we hope that this book will inspire readers to further explore and advance this exciting field.

 We hope with the present book to both allow more use of human preferences in machine learning, and new data modalities as Artificial Intelligence systems become increasingly important.